arvestad/alv/doc/joss/paper.md

 # Summary

-The multiple sequence alignment (MSA) is a common entity in comparative analysis of molecular sequences representing molecules such as DNA, RNA, and proteins.
+The multiple sequence alignment (MSA) is a common entity in comparative analysis of sequences representing molecules such as DNA, RNA, and proteins.
 An MSA lines up the sequence building blocks (letters representing nucleotides for DNA/RNA and amino acids for proteins) to form the basis for a hypothesis of how the molecules have evolved, and is computed using, for example,